 Courses must be relevant to the degree and may be taken in the School of Education or outside departments.
 Elective courses must be approved by the program advisor.

-M.S.Ed. in International and Comparative Education
+M.S.Ed. in International and Comparative Education Degree Requirements (36 cr.)

 - H551 Comparative Education I (3 cr.)

 - H552 Comparative Education II (3 cr.)

 - H637 Topical Seminar (3 cr.)

 Specialized Studies in Educational Foundations Requirements (9 cr.)